cbworden/shake-doc/shakemap_applications.rst

 Applications of ShakeMap
 =================================
-The distribution of shaking from a significant earthquake, whether expressed as peak acceleration or intensity, provides responding organizations a significant increment of information beyond magnitude and epicenter.
+The distribution of shaking from a significant earthquake, whether expressed as PGA, PGV, or intensity, provides responding organizations a significant increment of information beyond magnitude and epicenter.
 Real-time ground-shaking maps provide an immediate opportunity to assess the scope and impact of an event.
 Thus, they can allow emergency managers and